Undistraction/folktale-validations/README.md

 Using constraints allows you to describe what constitutes a valid object or nested object graph.
 It also allows you to tansform the received values and apply default values for missing props.
 This involves three steps:

 1. Create a constraint object
-2. Configure `validateObjectWithConstraints` a constraint object
+2. Configure `validateObjectWithConstraints` with a constraint object
-3. Validate
+3. Validate an object

 Note: As part of the validation process, the constraints object itself is validated, and you will recieve a Failed Validation explaining where the problem is if it is invalid.